dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/controllers/open_loop/README.md

 ## Usage #

 Before using this controller, first a trajectory has to be defined and stored to csv file in a suitable format.
+Examples for open_controllers usage can be found in trajectory_optimization/iLQR and trajectory_optimizaiton/direct_collocation.

 ## Comments